Updated: Jan 12

 Parent Teacher Conferences are a necessary part of academic success.
-Conferences give teachers and parents an opportunity to team up for the betterment of the child.
+Conferences give teachers and parents an opportunity to team up for the betterment of their student.

-But conferences can be scary for parents.
-Parents weren't given a guide on how to successful meet with teachers.
-They don't know what they should or shouldn't do or what they should or shouldn't say.
-And if there are any issues with the teacher or school, conferences have an extra layer of fright to them.
+But conferences can be a little nerve wrecking (dare we say scary?) for parents.
+Parents weren't given a guide on how to have a successful meeting with teachers.
+They don't always know what they should or shouldn't do or what they should or shouldn't say.
+And if there are any issues with the teacher or school, conferences can have an extra layer of fright to them.

 Consistently stay abreast of what's happening with your child at school so you're not cramming at the last minute to figure out what's going on.
 It's a good idea to make note of questions and concerns as the school year progresses.
 This can be as simple as sticking a piece of paper on the fridge and jotting your questions or concerns on the paper as they arise.